Eugenepark215/Eugenepark215/README.md

 ### Hi there 👋

-##About Me
+##💬About Me

 I'm Eugene a web developer.
 I know JavaScript, React, Node,js, PostgreSQL, CSS, and I'm learning more everyday!

 I am also a project manager turned web developer, feel free to ask how I got here!

-Fun Facts:
+Interests:

-  * I love music and am currently listening to alots of metal ☠️🎸
+  * I'm a big music enthusiast and am currently listening to alot of metal ☠️🎸
+  * I

 <!--